sapphonie/rgl-server-resources/README.md

 ## !!Read this section if you're not going to read anything else!!

-There are different configs for scrims and matches.
+There are different configs for scrims and matches, if you're playing 5cp.
+Every other mode is the same, regardless of it being a scrim or a match.

 Here are the configs you need to exec for specific modes/map types.